Nursing - Orthopaedic Nursing

 Course Details

-The Postgraduate Diploma in Orthopaedic Nursing will prepare you to exercise an advanced level of clinical judgment and practice – beyond what is required of a registered general nurse (RGN) – in your specialist area of orthopaedics.
+The Postgraduate Diploma in Orthopaedic Nursing will prepare you to exercise an advanced level of clinical judgment and practice – beyond what is required of a registered general nurse (RGN) – in your specialist area of orthopaedic practice.

-The programme is delivered part-time over one-year; with an option to complete the programme over a period of up to three years if necessary.
-Once you have successfully completed this postgraduate diploma you may decide to progress to Year 2 of the Masters in Science (MSc) Nursing, in your chosen specialist area.
+The programme is delivered part-time over the course of one academic year, with an option to complete the programme over a period of up to three years if necessary.

 Subjects taught